rooshimadethis/gym_app/README.md

 A Flutter app designed for users who are members of busy gyms.
 Instead of set exercises broken into days (which leads to lots of waiting for machines), this app will track exercises that should be done given available gym equipment.

 This means a list of all exercises will be the main tool available.
 Towards the top of the list will be exercises that are important (like compound lifts) and/or exercises that haven't been done recently.
 As exercises are completed, they're moved back towards the bottom, this way the user can make sure to hit all muscles.

+TODO:
+[] Save info between installs, bc I'm gonna be updating this app
+    - It's not gonna be usable for me personally until then [] Count up stopwatch between sets